kan-xyz/Arc/README.md

 # Arc

-Arc is a small utility library for manipulating vertex arrays.
+Arc is a header only utility library for SFML whose main focus is on vertex arrays.

-This is a header only templated library which means that all you have to do is include
+This is a fully templated library which means that all you have to do is include
 this in your project and you can use it right away.

 **Note:**